linhle1412/hanna-lms/documents/# RESTRUCTURED FUNCTIONAL REQUIREMENT SPECIFICATIONS.md

    - Close button (✕) in top-right corner

 2. **Bulk Actions:**
-   - "✓ Select All" button - selects all trainers
+   - "Select All" button - selects all trainers
-   - "✗ Deselect All" button - clears all selections
+   - "Deselect All" button - clears all selections

 3. **Trainer List:**
    - Scrollable list of all trainers with courses in current month